Last updated: April 2026

 Filling nutrient gaps.
 Research has confirmed what seems obvious: daily multivitamin use improves vitamin biomarkers and helps maintain adequate nutrient levels, especially in people with dietary gaps.
 If your diet isn’t perfect (and whose is?), a multivitamin provides a baseline of essential nutrients.

 Modest cancer risk reduction.
-A long-term study of male physicians found that daily multivitamin use was associated with a small but statistically significant reduction in total cancer incidence.
-The effect was modest — roughly an 8% reduction — but it was real.
+The Physicians’ Health Study II (Gaziano et al., 2012, JAMA), a large randomized, double-blind trial of 14,641 male physicians followed for over 11 years, found that daily multivitamin use was associated with an 8% reduction in total cancer incidence (HR 0.92, P=0.04).
+The effect was modest but statistically significant.

 Improved mood and energy.
 Several studies have shown that multivitamin users report better mood, reduced fatigue, and improved sense of well-being compared to placebo groups.
 This likely reflects the correction of subclinical deficiencies that affect energy and brain function.